 Section 48 The Pastor

-(1) The Pastor, as the incumbent of the spiritual office, bears the professional responsibility of service in Word and Sacrament, and accordingly he bears responsibility for the spiritual leadership of the Congregation.
-He shall proclaim the Word of God contained in the Holy Scriptures of the Old and New Testaments according to the confession of the Evangelical Lutheran Church, administer the Sacraments according to the Laws of the Church and shall set an example to the Congregation by leading a Christian life.
+(1) The Pastor, as the incumbent of the spiritual office, bears the professional responsibility of service in Word and Sacrament, and accordingly he bears responsibility for the spiritual leadership of the congregation.
+He shall proclaim the Word of God contained in the Holy Scriptures of the Old and New Testaments according to the confession of the Evangelical Lutheran Church, administer the Sacraments according to the Laws of the Church and shall set an example to the congregation by leading a Christian life.

-(2) His duties consist mainly in conducting the public worship services according to the rules of the Church, the occasional duties, pastoral care and religious instruction of the youth.
+(2) His duties consist mainly in conducting the public worship services according to the Rules of the Church, the occasional duties, pastoral care and religious instruction of the youth.

 (3) Subject to his commitment to his ordination vows within the framework of Church Laws, the Pastor is independent in the performance of his ministry.